Netero98/laravel_react_finance_tracker/README.md

 COMPOSE_BAKE=true docker compose -f ./compose.prod.yaml build --pull docker compose -f ./compose.prod.yaml up -d --build
 ```
 -Click deploy.
-Redeploy if need, front is rebuilt and all works fine BUT with a little downtime
+Redeploy if need, front is rebuilt and all works fine BUT with a little downtime.
+Sometimes redeploy works so that site isn't available.
+Then stop app and deploy from scratch.
+It should help.